bsysop/CrowdAssist/README.md

 - Refreshes your Bugcrowd session every hour
 - Prevents the 2-hour session timeout
-- Shows your Bugcrowd login status (Connected/Not Connected)
 - Can be toggled on/off in the extension popup

-> **Note:** This feature requires you to be logged into Bugcrowd.
-The extension will show "Not Connected" if you're not logged in.
+> **Note:** This feature works silently in the background.
+Make sure you're logged into Bugcrowd for it to function properly.

 #### Set ChatGPT API Token